Interfaces + Open Design / Foundation

 01

 Start with this video's job: This designer-focused guide shows how to use ChatGPT 5.5 to generate design inspiration, iterate layouts, and condense desktop screens to mobile in seconds, then hand the resulting mockups to Codex to build interactive prototypes—connecting Mobin via MCP and porting Figma/Claude Code skills into Codex along the way.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:08, where the video says: “generating images that we can use to inform our design inspiration.
 Let's run a small prompt then to showcase this functionality.
 Uh please build me don't forget your please.
 Uh a image mockup of a uh light mode...”

 02